-The AdventHealth Digestive Institute Tampa's advanced foregut and HPB surgeons, Dr. Sharona Ross and Dr. Alexander Rosemurgy, have devoted a large part of their practice to treating pancreatic cancer in hopes of giving patients better treatment options and improving survival rates.
+The AdventHealth Digestive Institute's advanced foregut and HPB surgeon Dr. Sharona Ross has devoted a large part of her practice to treating pancreatic cancer in hopes of giving patients better treatment options and improving survival rates.
 The pancreas is a large organ located behind the stomach that functions as both a digestive and hormonal gland.
 During digestion, it produces and releases enzymes that assist the body in absorbing foods and especially fats.
 The pancreas also makes insulin and glucagon, hormones that help the body regulate its blood sugar levels.

 Pancreatic cancer occurs when cells in the pancreas develop genetic mutations.
 These mutations cause the cells to grow and divide uncontrollably.
 People who smoke or who are obese are at an increased risk for pancreatic cancer, but sometimes it is caused by hereditary factors.
 Medical conditions that put people at a greater chance of developing pancreatic cancer are diabetes, chronic pancreatitis and cirrhosis of the liver.
 Pancreatic tumors often have a poor prognosis, even when diagnosed early, because cancer of the pancreas tends to spread rapidly.